 Many serious diseases have been linked to the overconsumption of fructose.

-Considering all of the health issues and diseases linked to HFCS and sugar, it may come as no surprise that studies are also starting to link them to an increased risk of heart disease and reduced life expectancy (3, 29).
+Considering all of the health issues and diseases linked to the excessive intake of HFCS and sugar, it may come as no surprise that studies are starting to link them to an increased risk of heart disease and reduced life expectancy (

 Like other added sugars, high fructose corn syrup is “empty” calories.

-It contains plenty of calories, but absolutely no essential nutrients.
+While it contains plenty of calories, it offers no essential nutrients.

-Eating HFCS will therefore decrease the total nutrient content of your diet.
-Because the more you eat of HFCS, the less room you have for nutrient-dense foods.
+Thus, eating HFCS will decrease the total nutrient content of your diet, as the more HFCS you consume, the less room you have for nutrient-dense foods.

-At the end of the day, avoiding high-fructose corn syrup may be one of the easiest and most effective ways for you to improve your health and lower your risk of disease.
+Avoiding high-fructose corn syrup — and added sugar in general — may be one of the most effective ways to improve your health and lower your risk of disease.